 The Testing Services adheres to the mission of the Counseling & Testing Center and promotes community engagement and student learning, success, and retention by providing a standardized testing environment for University and community members.
 The Testing Services differentiates itself and the University by its certification through the National College Testing Association (NCTA).

 - Instructors are to complete the on-campus proctor sheet and send to Counseling & Testing Center-Testing Services with test so we can proctor according to your instructions.
+A proctor sheet must be submitted with your exam or staff will be unable to proctor according to your guidelines.

 - Counseling & Testing Center-Testing Services collaborates with Office of Accessibility to proctor accommodated exams.